Phase structure of heavy dense lattice QCD and the three-state Potts model: Heavy dense QCD and three-state Potts model

-These $D_n$ can be decomposed into the number of windings $m$ in the time direction.
+These $D_n$ can be decomposed into the number of windings $m$ in the time direction,

 In this expansion, the effect of the chemical potential appears as above.
-Nonzero contributions appear when the product of the hopping terms form closed loops in the space-time.
+Nonzero contributions appear when the products of the hopping terms form closed loops in the spacetime.
 Therefore, the nonzero contributions to $D_n$ are given by $n$-step Wilson loops and Polyakov loops.
-The latter are closed by the boundary condition, where we impose the anti-periodic boundary condition in the time direction for fermions. $\hat{W} (n)$ is the sum of Wilson-loop-type terms with winding number zero, and $\hat{L}_m^+ (N_t, n)$ is the sum of Polyakov-loop-type terms with winding number $m$ in the positive direction. $\hat{L}_m^- (N_t, n)$ is that with winding number $m$ in the negative direction, and $\hat{L}_m^- (N_t, n)=[\hat{L}_m^+ (N_t, n)]^*$. $\hat{W}(n)$ is nonzero only if $n \geq 4$ and $n$ is even.
-When $N_t$ is an even number, $\hat{L}_m^+ (N_t, n)$ is nonzero only if $n$ is an even number, and the lowest order term is $\hat{L}_m^+ (N_t, mN_t)$, i.e., $\hat{L}_m^+ (N_t, n)$ can be nonzero when $n \geq m N_t$.
+The latter are closed by the boundary condition, where we impose the antiperiodic boundary condition in the time direction for fermions. $\hat{W} (n)$ is the sum of Wilson loop-type terms with winding number zero, and $\hat{L}_m^+ (N_t, n)$ is the sum of Polyakov loop-type terms with winding number $m$ in the positive direction. $\hat{L}_m^- (N_t, n)$ is that with winding number $m$ in the negative direction, and $\hat{L}_m^- (N_t, n)=[\hat{L}_m^+ (N_t, n)]^*$. $\hat{W}(n)$ is nonzero only if $n \geq 4$ and $n$ is even.
+When $N_t$ is an even number, $\hat{L}_m^+ (N_t, n)$ is nonzero only if $n$ is an even number, and the lowest-order term is $\hat{L}_m^+ (N_t, mN_t)$, i.e., $\hat{L}_m^+ (N_t, n)$ can be nonzero when $n \geq m N_t$.

-These expansion coefficients have been calculated on configurations generated near the phase transition point in Ref.~\cite{Wakabayashi:2021eye} and found to have the following properties: \\ (1)~$\hat{W}(n)$ mainly effect to shift the gauge coupling $\beta$, and have almost no effects in the determination of the phase structure. \\ (2)~$\hat{L}_m (N_t, n)$ for $m \geq 2$ are much smaller than $\hat{L}_1 (N_t, n)$. \\ (3)~$\hat{L} (N_t, n)$ is strongly correlated with the Polyakov loop ${\rm Re} \Omega$ on each configuration, i.e.,
+These expansion coefficients have been calculated on configurations generated near the phase transition point in Ref.~\cite{Wakabayashi:2021eye} and found to have the following properties: \\ (1)~$\hat{W}(n)$ mainly affect a shift in the gauge coupling $\beta$, and have almost no effects in the determination of the phase structure. \\ (2)~$\hat{L}_m (N_t, n)$ for $m \geq 2$ are much smaller than $\hat{L}_1 (N_t, n)$. \\ (3)~$\hat{L} (N_t, n)$ is strongly correlated with the Polyakov loop ${\rm Re} \Omega$ on each configuration, i.e.,